tnnandi/biom3_docker/README.md

 # BioM3 Container

-A containerized version of BioM3, a multi-stage protein design pipeline that generates protein sequences from text descriptions and predicts their structures.
+A containerized version of BioM3 (https://huggingface.co/niksapraljak1/BioM3), a multi-stage protein design pipeline that generates protein sequences from text descriptions (and optionally predicts their structures using third party tools like esmfold).

 ## Quick Start